 Some of the top brands we compare

-If you want to compare travel insurance quotes from Australia’s travel insurers you are in the right place.
+If you want to compare travel insurance quotes from Australia’s travel insurance providers you are in the right place.

 Quotes from as little as $1 a day

-We link you directly to the insurer to buy your policy, not to a third party.
+We link you directly to the provider to buy your policy, not to a third party.

 Real traveller's recommendations of what to do, where to go, and how to live it up in the world's best cities for $20!